-Less than a year ago, our friend Joan handed Brian half a loaf of communion bread after early worship.
+Less than a year ago, a member of the altar guild handed my husband half a loaf of communion bread after early worship.
 When on the drive home from church the little one complained that she was hungry, I handed her a chunk of the bread, telling her that this was very special bread, and that we eat it together with other people, and when we eat it we are reminded of how much Jesus loves us.
-After eating her bread, she held out her hand and said, “more Jesus bread, Mama!”
+After eating her bread, she held out her hand and said, “more Jesus bread, please!”
 And that is how our family took to calling the consecrated loaf “Jesus bread.”

 Leaving aside the debates on whether it is okay for young children to participate in the Lord’s Supper, I am going to take it for granted in this post that, as a United Methodist, I am on firm ground toting my not yet three year old up to receive the elements.
 Certainly it has been both an educational and spiritual experience for me to witness the way in which Eucharist has been a means of grace for her.